-Safeguard Policies Triggered Reason or sensitive sites will be affected except slight disturbance of the seasonal wetland that are already degraded at the border of Iganga and Kaliro district which is currently used for rice cultivation.
+Safeguard Policies Triggered Reason Sareguard Policies Triggered or sensitive sites will be affected except slight disturbance of the seasonal wetland that are already degraded at the border of Iganga and Kaliro district which is currently used for rice cultivation.
 Additionally, the acquisition of the water transmission corridor may not result in displacement of any homesteads, church, school or any built up structure except displacement of roadside kiosks in trading centres like Namungalwe, Nabitende, Nambale and Kaliro Town Council.
 The project will temporarily displace some movable kiosks which are in the road reserve but these will be returned in their positions after the pipes have been laid into the ground.
-In addition, the water corridor will not be used to open up fresh forest land it will be constructed mostly in the road reserves of the existing public roads.
+In addition, the water corridor will not be used to open up fresh forest Natural Habitats OP/BP 4.04 water corridor will not be used to open up fresh forest land it will be constructed mostly in the road reserves of the existing public roads.
 Additionally, the World Bank Environment Health and Safety Guidelines (EHSGs), with specific reference to the EHSGs for water and sanitation projects, applies to the project.
-Natural Habitats OP/BP 4.04 OP 4.04 is triggered due to potential loss or degradation of natural habitats including, riparian and wetland habitats, through project planning, physical activities or use of water resources.
+OP 4.04 is triggered due to potential loss or degradation Ivaturai Habitats O1/B1 4.04 of natural habitats including, riparian and wetland habitats, through project planning, physical activities or use of water resources.
 The conservation of natural habitats is essential for long term sustainable development.
 Sections of the project infrastructure will traverse natural habitats such as wetlands, and grasslands.
 Impacts of the project on such habitats will be mitigated through measures outlined in this ESIA and in its ESMP.
 Pest Management OP 4.09 This is not triggered by this project.
 Indigemous Peoples OP 4.10 This is not triggered by this project.
 Physical Cultural Resources OP/BP 4.11 This Operational Policy has been triggered by this project because from the project involves excavations and there are chances of accidentally finding PCRs.
 Chance Finds Procedure have been developed to assist in managing of PCRs should they be found along the